BrianDehlinger/DCB-Dynamic-Codon-Biaser/README.md

 # DCB-Dynamic-Codon-Bias
 A web application for dynamically calculating the codon usage bias in bacterial genomes.

+**This web application will utilize a database to store the results of the entirety of all bacteria that have complete RefSeq Assemblies on NCBI as of 5/11/2019**

+Design:

+SQL Query language will be utilized to access a local database such as PostgreSQL OR
+Kibana and Elastic Search a will be utilzied to enable ultrafast search and visualization.

+Data will be stored on a local server running Linux and queries will be possible through a web application.
+Ideally visualization will be done live.

+Requirements:

+-Website should be concurrent, so code must be written to prevent concurrency issues.
+-Website should allow for reasonable extension of functions.
+For example different kinds of queries to the coding sequences might be added later and highly expressed genes should be stored for every genome- This will be a fraction of the data from NCBI(16.3GB compressed).
+-Website should provide reasonable information on errors during annotation process.
+-Queries should return results immediately(should not take longer than a few seconds to query the entire database.(So if SQL doesn't work can we ADD elasticsearch?)
+-Data integrity needs to be ensured with checksum from NCBI.

+First all files must be downloaded(DONE)
+Second: a database must be created that can be populated with data from the program.
+The database should have a primary key being the assembly accession.
+Other info will be the organism, taxonomic information, codon usage statistics, and file containing 40 highly expressed genes.
+Third: Data must be indexed properly to ensure fast retrieval, aggregation and queries.
+(Elastic Search) 3.5 Database queries connected to web application.
+    Robustness, Security, Integrity of database.
+Foruth: Visualization and summary statistic layer can be added on top into web application after local testing.
+Flask or Django?
+Fifth: Deployment options

 # Dependenices:

 Here is a list of required dependencies